Note: Welcome to Part 2 in my 3-part series about how writing saved my life.

 My Dad’s accounting office was a ghetto Chinatown storefront — a few desks on the ground floor of a creaky tenement building.
 Mom took over day-to-day duties.
 Unfortunately, I also had a new role.

 Once again, my kid sister escaped family pressure because she was the second of two daughters.
-Since I was first-born and crowned the Fake No. 1 Son, the time had come for me to man up.
+As the first-born, I was crowned the Fake No. 1 Son.
+It was time for me to man up.
 Dad’s death meant I had to sacrifice my selfish little dreams and serve the family.

 In desperation, I took a journalism course to boost my grades.
 I learned that journalists got paid to ask nosy questions and write stories.
 An interesting concept for a girl raised to be seen and not heard.
 That first journalism class led to another.
 Then, another.
 The As started rolling in.